thependalorian/climate-economy-ecosystem/README.md

 - **Run migrations**: `npm run docker:migrate`

 **For detailed Docker setup instructions, see [DOCKER_SETUP.md](DOCKER_SETUP.md)**

+### Security Best Practices

+#### Environment Variables and Secrets

+This project uses environment variables to manage sensitive information like API keys and database credentials.
+Follow these best practices:

+1. **Never commit secrets to version control**
+   - The `.env` file is included in `.gitignore` to prevent accidental commits
+   - Use `npm run generate-keys` to create secure random keys for local development

+2. **Use different secrets for each environment**
+   - Development, testing, and production should use different keys
+   - For production, use a secure secret management system

+3. **Rotate secrets regularly**
+   - Change your JWT secrets and API keys periodically
+   - Update environment variables after rotation

+4. **Limit access to secrets**
+   - Only share secrets with team members who need them
+   - Use role-based access control for production secrets

 ## Deployment
 The application is designed for deployment on Vercel with API functions connecting to Supabase.